Mark Canha Preview, Player Props: Brewers vs. Yankees

 Mark Canha At The Plate

-- Canha will look to extend his seven-game hitting streak.
-He's batting .412 with one homer during his last outings.
+- Canha will look to extend his eight-game hitting streak.
+He's batting .412 over the course of his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.